Philipp, Prince of Eulenburg: "Aesthetic anti-semitism": art, race and politics in Eulenburg's worldview

 In 1900, the Boxer Rebellion broke out in China.
-The German minister to China, Baron Clemens von Ketteler, had murdered in public view a 14-year-old Chinese boy, who had nothing to do with Boxers, as a way of a reaction to the Boxer threat.
+The German minister to China, Baron Clemens von Ketteler, had murdered in public view a 14-year-old Chinese boy, who had nothing to do with Boxers, as a reaction to the Boxer threat.
 This abuse of diplomatic immunity made Ketteler very unpopular in China, and led to him being murdered by the Chinese soldiers who were supposed to be protecting him as he travelled to the Forbidden City.
 Wilhelm—the man who popularized the phrase "the Yellow Peril" and who had always hated Asians with a passion—was enraged by the news that his minister in China had been murdered, and he was determined to wreck bloody vengeance on the Chinese.
-Eulenburg was with Wilhelm aboard the Hohenzollern on the annual North Sea summer cruise in 1900 and saw first-hand Wilhelm's viscerally hate-filled rage against the Chinese.
-Eulenburg wrote that Wilhelm regarded Kettler's murder as a "personal insult" and he was going "send troops to take revenge!!!".
-At the height of the Boxer crisis, Eulenburg wrote to Bülow that he was utterly terrified of Wilhelm—whom Eulenburg stated was not entirely sane—and that Bülow should be careful when reporting the news from China out of the fear of what Wilhelm might do.
-Eulenburg wrote to Bülow: "H.M [His Majesty] is no longer in control of himself when He is seized by rage.
+Eulenburg was with Wilhelm aboard the Hohenzollern on the annual North Sea summer cruise in 1900, and saw at first hand Wilhelm's viscerally hate-filled rage against the Chinese.
+Eulenburg wrote that Wilhelm regarded Kettler's murder as a "personal insult" and he was going to "send troops to take revenge!!!".
+At the height of the Boxer crisis, Eulenburg wrote to Bülow that he was utterly terrified of Wilhelm—whom Eulenburg said was not entirely sane—and that Bülow should be careful when reporting the news from China out of fear of what Wilhelm might do.
+Eulenburg wrote to Bülow:

+"His Majesty is no longer in control of himself when He is seized by rage.
 I regard the situation as highly dangerous and I am at a loss as to know what to do...These things cut me to the quick.
 I have had so much faith in the Kaiser's abilities—and in the passage of time!—Now both have failed, and one sees a person suffering whom one loves dearly but cannot help...I have the impression that I am sitting on a powder keg and I am extremely careful.
-Please limit your political reports as much as possible and request decisions only where they are unavoidable."Röhl, John The Kaiser and His Court, Cambridge: Cambridge University Press, 1994 page 23.
-Eulenburg added that he sent a doctor to try calm Wilhelm down as he was trapped in a seemingly permanent state of rage—spending every waking moment violently ranting and raving nonstop about his hatred of the Chinese and the bloody revenge he was planning to take on them—but to no avail.
+Please limit your political reports as much as possible and request decisions only where they are unavoidable."Röhl, John The Kaiser and His Court, Cambridge: Cambridge University Press, 1994 page 23Eulenburg added that he had sent a doctor to try to calm Wilhelm down, as he was trapped in a seemingly permanent state of rage—spending every waking moment violently ranting and raving nonstop about his hatred of the Chinese and the bloody revenge he was planning to take on them—but to no avail.
 Wilhelm II was not the only member of the House of Hohenzollern to have a meltdown in 1900.
 In October 1900, there were what Eulenburg called "appalling scenes" as the Empress behaved "like a madwoman" as she started to scream and cry uncontrollably, complaining that the Emperor did not love her, did not help with raising their children and spent all of his time with Eulenburg.
 The Kaiserin also accused her husband of having an affair with Eulenburg.